AI Overviews

 AI Overviews are most often triggered by:

-• Informational queries where a direct answer is possible
+- Informational queries where a direct answer is possible

-• “How to” questions with sequential steps
+- “How to” questions with sequential steps

-• Comparative or “best of” queries
+- Comparative or “best of” queries

-• Multi-part questions that would otherwise require visiting several pages
+- Multi-part questions that would otherwise require visiting several pages

-How AI Overviews affect organic traffic
+How do AI Overviews affect organic traffic?

 The click-through implications are significant.
 When a query is answered entirely by an AI Overview, users often don’t click any result.
 This creates a zero-click outcome that affects even pages ranked first organically.

-• Informational queries.
+- Informational queries.
 The most affected.
 If the question has a clear answer, the AI often provides it in full.

-• Commercial investigation queries.
+- Commercial investigation queries.
 Partially affected.
 Users researching options often need more detail than an overview provides, so clicks persist.

-• Transactional queries.
+- Transactional queries.
 Least affected.
 AI Overviews are less commonly triggered for queries with clear purchase intent.

 This has accelerated a strategic shift toward queries where clicks still happen: high-specificity informational content, bottom-of-funnel content, and content tied to proprietary experiences, opinions, or original data that an AI cannot summarise into one paragraph.

-How to appear in AI Overviews
+How do you appear in AI Overviews?

 Appearing as a cited source is not fully controllable.
 Google determines what to cite based on its own retrieval and quality signals.
 The patterns that correlate with citation are clear: